All musical instruments are authentic pieces imported directly from west Africa

 Nowadays, the Sosso-Bala is only played once a year.

-Other versions of this same instrument, with a more pronounced curved frame, are found in other countries of West Awith various different tunings like pentatonic.
+The older Balafons used to be a lot wider and bulkier than nowadays.
+Other versions of this same instrument, with a more pronounced curved frame, are also found in other countries of West Africa with various different tunings like pentatonic.

-It is usually played by a griot, or balladeer, to accompany women singing.
+It is now usually played by a Jeli, to accompany women singing.